tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

    :alt: The "Module" filter is set on "Peru"

 .. note::
-   When you install a database from scratch selecting Peru as country, Odoo automatically installs the base module: Peru - Accounting.
+   When you install a database from scratch selecting Peru as country, CoquiAPPs automatically installs the base module: Peru - Accounting.

 Configure your company